Sales & Procurement

 In certain sectors and organizations (e.g. engineering, manufacturing, technology) procurement is more specialised; graduate schemes are still available but in some cases only to appropriate degree disciplines.
 Rolls Royce, for example, offer a graduate programme in operations management.
 This scheme incorporates purchasing and is open to students with a numerate, scientific or technical degree.
 GSK also provide a graduate scheme in procurement but in contrast to Rolls Royce, this is open to students from any discipline.
 It is not always possible to enter a purchasing role as a graduate; in certain cases employers will expect you to have worked in another business area for at least a couple of years before moving into head office functions such as procurement or buying.

-Public sector employers such as local authorities, the Civil Service (Government Procurement Service) and the NHS employ graduates in procurement roles.
+Public sector employers such as local authorities, the Civil Service (Crown Commercial Service) and the NHS employ graduates in procurement roles.
 Procurement is integral to the construction, engineering and manufacturing sectors and consequently it is worth exploring graduate opportunities in these areas, particularly if you have a relevant degree background.

 A list of graduate recruiters, as well as additional careers information concerning procurement, is available through the Supply Management website.
 Inside Careers offers a list of graduate and internship schemes within the area of purchasing and supply management.
 Target Jobs has a useful section on retail, which includes buying.
 The Chartered Institute of Purchasing & Supply has a recruitment section on their website.